-PepsiCo has agreed under the merger agreement that it will vote or cause to be voted all shares of PAS common stock beneficially owned by it or any of its subsidiaries in favor of the proposal to adopt the merger agreement at the special meeting.
-See "Record Date; Shares Entitled to Vote; Quorum" beginning on page 102 of this proxy statement/prospectus.
+PepsiCo has agreed under the merger agreement that it will vote or cause to be voted all shares of PBG common stock and PBG Class B common stock beneficially owned by it or any of its subsidiaries in favor of the proposal to adopt the merger agreement at the special meeting.
+PepsiCo has also agreed under the merger agreement that at the special meeting or by prior written consent, it will vote or cause to be voted separately as a class all shares of PBG Class B common stock beneficially owned by it or any of its subsidiaries in favor of the proposal to adopt the merger agreement.
+See "Record Date; Shares Entitled to Vote; Quorum" beginning on page [-] of this proxy statement/prospectus.

-Shares Held by PAS' Directors and Executive Officers
+Shares Held by PBG's Directors and Executive Officers

-At the close of business on the record date, PAS' directors and executive officers and their affiliates beneficially owned approximately 14,602,568 shares of PAS common stock, which represented approximately 11.7% of the outstanding shares of PAS common stock entitled to vote at the special meeting.
-PAS' directors and executive officers, including Robert C. Pohlad, and their affiliates have informed PAS that they currently intend to vote their shares of PAS common stock, including any shares for which they hold proxies, "FOR" the proposal to adopt the merger agreement, believing it to be in the best interests of PAS stockholders.
-Other than as set forth under the caption "Special Factors-Recommendation of PAS' Transactions Committee and PAS' Board of Directors as to Fairness of the Merger" on page 45 of this proxy statement/prospectus, PAS' directors and executive officers and their affiliates have not made a recommendation either in support of or opposed to the merger agreement.
+At the close of business on the record date, PBG's directors and executive officers and their affiliates beneficially owned [-] shares of PBG common stock, which represented approximately [-]% of the outstanding shares of PBG common stock entitled to vote at the special meeting.
+PBG's directors and executive officers have informed PBG that they currently intend to vote all of their shares of PBG common stock "FOR" the proposal to adopt the merger agreement for the reasons described more fully in "-Recommendation of the PBG Special Committee and the PBG Board as to Fairness of the Merger."
+Except as described in this proxy statement/prospectus, to PBG's knowledge, after making reasonable inquiry, none of PBG's directors, officers or affiliates has made any public recommendation either in support of or opposed to the merger.